aalemayhu/jamstack-oslo/meetings/meeting-planning-03-01-2019.md

 It’s still early but we would love to collaborate with the Netlify people.
 They might help us reach more interested people in Europe or those who intend to travel here.
-Also getting our page on the [JAMstack.org][11] website would be awesome but we can revisit all this after hosting a few events.
+Getting our page on the [JAMstack.org][11] website would be awesome but we can revisit all this after hosting a few events.

 ## Remote speakers